pablojosecodes/book-review/content/Pablo- Q4 2023.md

 ## My Quarterly Forecast

-I think it’d be fun and constructive to structure part of this quarterly update as a corporation would: providing some more abstract version of profit and loss statements- as well as elucidate on projections missed / hit.
+I think it’d be fun and constructive to structure part of this quarterly update as a corporation would: providing some more abstract version of profit and loss statements- as well as elucidate on previous projections I missed / hit.
 Especially considering these emails will likely be the highest fidelity record of my goals/state of mind at various points in my early adult life.

 So here are my quarterly projections (to be assesed by the start of Q2, in May)
 ### Academia

 **Projection**: 2 submitted papers
 - First on modifying attention heads for long-context NLP  tasks
-- Second on reinforcement learning techniques in multi **Current status**:
+- Second on new reinforcement learning techniques in language models **Current status**:
-- Actively finishing up
+- Actively finishing up the first, specifically applied to peer reviews
+- FInishing up the second
 ### Projects
 **Projection**:
 **Current status**:
 ### Professional